connexcs/docs/docs/webphone.md

 The ConnexCS **Web Phone** runs directly from a browser without the need to install anything, allowing customers to make calls via the internet using a softphone.

-If the user wishes to install the application, additional functionality becomes available.
+If the user wishes to install the application, supplementary functionality becomes available.

-For example, push notification capabilities while the app is closed.
+For example, push notification capabilities while closing the app.

-With application cross-platform functionality (including Windows, Mac, Android, iOS, etc) this makes it ideal in call center and other similar deployments.
+With application cross-platform functionality (including Windows, Mac, Android, iOS, etc.), this makes it ideal in call centres and other similar deployments.

 !!! warning "iOS limitations"
     iOS limits the ability to perform push notifications.